nanbaima/infrachain_public/README.md

-# Infrachain
+# Infrachain Public

-This repository contains the source code for the Infrachain project, which includes smart contracts and backend services for managing IoT devices and energy data.
+This repository contains the source code for the Infrachain project, an innovative solution developed during a 30-hour hackathon challenge.
+The project combines blockchain and IoT (Internet of Things) technologies to optimize energy consumption in the public sector.

+## Challenge Description

+The challenge was to conceive and develop a novel solution based on blockchain combined with IoT to further optimize the energy consumption of the government.
+This could be addressed by optimizing energy usage in public buildings, public infrastructure, or any other public asset.

+The Infrachain project is a proof of concept (PoC) DApp running on the public sector blockchain (PSB) that demonstrates a novel way of how energy savings can be achieved in the public sector by involving IoT devices and retrieving specific information from external data sources.
+The DApp can include interaction with external stakeholders and favor energy-saving behaviors.

+The DApp interacts with the Open Data Portal (https://data.public.lu/) to retrieve and publish data.
+It does not store any personal information on the chain but acts as a trust anchor between the DApp parties, with any personal information stored off-chain with the necessary data protection mechanisms in place.

 ## Structure